Epitácio Pessoa: Biography

 With the end of the First World War, Pessoa was chosen to lead the Brazilian delegation for the Treaty of Versailles in 1919.
 Ruy Barbosa had originally been chosen to lead the delegation, but he resigned and Pessoa was picked as his substitute.
 The Brazilian delegation, which supported the aims of the United States, obtained good results in its attempts to resolve issues that Brazil had an interest in: the sale of Brazilian coffee that had been stored in European ports and the fate of 70 German ships seized by Brazil during the war.

 Pessoa disputed the succession of Delfim Moreira, the vice-president of president-elect Rodrigues Alves, who had died before he could take office.
 He won the presidency of the Republic by defeating the septuagenarian Ruy Barbosa in a snap election without having even left France, the only such case in the history of the Brazilian republic.
 His candidacy had been supported in Minas Gerais and was considered fairly symbolic.
 The election of a president from Paraíba represented a defeat for the old political system of café com leite, with the election of Marshal Hermes da Fonseca from Rio Grande do Sul a decade earlier being the only previous exception.
 Regardless, Pessoa still represented the interests of the traditional oligarchies of Minas Gerais and São Paulo.

 There is another view of this election, however: the belief that after the death of Rodrigues Alves the elite of Minas Gerais and São Paulo wanted to choose a new candidate from outside their own ranks.
 That Artur Bernardes of Minas Gerais was elected president in the next election supports the conspiracy theory that the oligarchies had never lost control in the intervening years.

-Pessoa was an unavowed racist.
-He banned the involvement of Brazil's black football players in the 1921 Copa América, the South American football championships.